by Melissa Stewart

 The expectation of owning a running a company has evolved along with our personal growth over the years.
-We are not unique in the experiences we have shared building a successful business.
-We have had exhilarating moments and moments that down right sucked.
-It is a journey and the only thing we really ever expected was that we would commit to our vision, show up everyday as the best leaders possible, and focus on how we and our brand could serve others.
-Each day we are grateful that our messaging and brand has touched so many lives.
+We are not unique in the experiences we have shared in building a successful business.
+We have had exhilarating moments and moments that downright sucked.
+It is a journey and the only thing we really ever expected was that we would commit to our vision, show up every day as the best leaders possible, and focus on how we and our brand could serve others.
+Each day we are grateful that our messaging and brand have touched so many lives.

 Did you start with Netsuite?